Hostages strapped to getaway cars as robbers target banks in Brazil

 Sao Paulo, Brazil (CNN)A gang of armed robbers in Brazil carried out a series of deadly bank heists using human shields strapped to their getaway cars on Monday.

-The attackers targeted banks in the small city of Aracatuba in the northwestern state of Sao Paulo early Monday.
+The attackers targeted banks in the small city of Aracatuba in the southeastern state of Sao Paulo early Monday.

 In a bid to distract law enforcement, the robbers positioned bombs all over the city.
 One man was seriously injured when the devices were detonated, losing both his feet, according to police.

-Note: An earlier version of this story incorrectly stated the location of Sao Paulo state.
-It's in southeastern Brazil.